NCERT Solutions for Class 10 Science Chapter 5

 (d) 2 and 3

-Select the correct chronological order for the discoveries of the following scientists.
-Dobereiner, Newlands, Chancourtois, Mendeleev
+Choose the correct sequence for the discoveries of these scientists: Dobereiner, Newlands, Chancourtois, and Mendeleev

 (a) Chancourtois, Dobereiner, Newlands, Mendeleev